getbubblenow/bubble/README.md

 directly from the Local Launcher.

 #### Local Launcher Mode
-In this mode, Bubble runs locally on your machine.
+You must begin in this mode, where Bubble runs locally on your machine.
 You'll setup the various cloud services required to run Bubble, and use the Local Launcher to start a Remote Launcher or a Bubble Node.

 This is the mode that the [Bubble Docker Launcher](docs/docker-launcher.md) runs.